HOME

 The Verdict

 I'm not gonna lie - I love stories, I love Lovecraft, I love the Explore-and-Advance scheme.
 I love Anchorhead.
 It has everything a good, a very good text adventure needs.
-If you look into detail it's a little bit rough around the edges due to memory constrictions, but that's first world problems.
+If you look under the hood it's a little bit rough around the edges due to memory constrictions, but really, that's first world problems.

 If you're new to Lovecraft, play Anchorhead!
 If you know Lovecraft already, play Anchorhead nonetheless.
-It may not leave you breathless, but it's a very good game nonethless.
+It may not leave you breathless, but it's a very good game.

 BACKGROUND